buley/dash/README.md

 		.then(dash.create.database)
 		.then(dash.delete.database)
 		.then(null, function(context) {
-			dash.assert(false, 'Deleted database should have been deleted');
+			dash.tools.assert(false, 'Deleted database should have been deleted');
 		})
 		.then(dash.get.database)
 		.then(function(context) {